BCSTA's Board of Directors

 In response to being elected President of the BCSTA in 2017, he made the following statement.
 “I’d like to thank my colleagues for the trust they’ve placed in me and the board of directors.
 BCSTA is bigger than the sum of our parts – our strength is in our diversity, and we look forward to representing our local communities and addressing the particular needs of students across the province.”

-Stephanie Higginson is a trustee in SD68 (Nanaimo/Ladysmith) where she is vice-chairperson of the board.
+Stephanie Higginson is a trustee in SD68 (Nanaimo/Ladysmith).
 Stephanie is excited to bring her love for public education and advocacy to the BCSTA Board of Directors as vice-president.

 Stephanie is a former high school teacher and educational researcher with a master’s in educational studies focusing in social justice in education.
 Her areas of interest in education are vast and broad.
 They include, but are not limited to, governance structures that strengthen public education, equity in education, collaborative inquiry in teacher professional development and nature based education.

 Stephanie and her family live outside of Nanaimo where they operate a small farm and maple syrup production business.
 Stephanie’s passion for public education is deeply personal as she is mom to two school aged boys who are just beginning their educational journey in BC’s public schools.